csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 The last line of code in the *initializeAudio* function calls the *initializeAB\_IAA* for initialize and configure the Inter-App Audio and Audiobus.

-The *XCode* tutorials do not includes the Audiobus SDK since it is covered by license, see the website for more information and to consult the official documentation [here](http://audiob.us).
+The *XCode* tutorials do not include the Audiobus SDK since it is covered by license, see the website for more information and to consult the official documentation [here](http://audiob.us).

 However, the existing code to Audiobus should ensure proper functioning after the inclusion of the library.